DarkArtistry/nano-tia/README.md

 ### React & Redux

 Then I went back to refresh my memory on react and redux.
 There were component lifecycle changes in the react library that I to make use of and also I had a blur memory of redux's structure at that point of time.
+Also i would like to mention that i'm using [React Router](https://reacttraining.com/react-router/web/guides/quick-start) for this project.

 * #### React
   * [componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount)